awsdocs/aws-codeartifact-user-guide/doc_source/python-run-pip.md

 # Run pip<a name="python-run-pip"></a>

-After you configure `pip`, you can run `pip` commands\.
+To run `pip` commands, you must configure `pip` with CodeArtifact\.
+For more information, see [Configure clients with the login command](python-configure.md)\.

 Assuming that a package is present in your repository or one of its upstream repositories, you can install it with `pip install`\.
 For example, use the following command to install the `requests` package\.

 ```
 pip install requests